Manishkumar9060/Hostel-Management-System/README.md

 # Hostel-Management-System
-Its project is solve students problems regarding hostel booking, proving peaceful Environments and many more.
+Its Objective to solve students problems regarding hostel booking, proving peaceful Environments and many more.